billsix/programmingFromTheGroundUp/docs/source/memoryint.rst

 break point to be, and Linux will map all the memory you need between the current and new break point, and then move the break point to the spot you specify.
 That memory is now available for your program to use.
-The way we tell Linux to move the break point is through the ``brkbrk`` system call.
+The way we tell Linux to move the break point is through the ``brk`` system call.
 The ``brk`` system call is call number 45 (which will be in FIXMEAMPeax;).
 FIXMEAMPebx; should be loaded with the requested breakpoint.
 Then you call ``int $0x80`` to signal Linux to do its work.